David Zipper

 Mobility · Cities · Technology

-David previously served as the Director of Business Development and Strategy under two mayors in Washington DC, where he led support to Washington’s first startup incubators and guided the city's response to the emergence of ride hail.
-Before moving to Washington David served in the administration of New York City Mayor Michael Bloomberg.
+From 2024 to 2026, David was a Senior Fellow at the MIT Mobility Initiative.
+He was previously a Visiting Fellow at the Harvard Kennedy School and the Managing Director for Smart Cities and Mobility at 1776, a global venture capital fund and startup hub.
+Earlier in his career, David served as the Director of Business Development and Strategy under two mayors in Washington DC, where he led support to Washington’s first startup incubators and guided the city's response to the emergence of ride hail services.
+Before moving to Washington, David served as Executive Director of NYC Business Solutions in New York City under Mayor Michael Bloomberg.

-David holds an MBA with Highest Honors from Harvard Business School, an M.Phil in Land Economy (Urban Planning) from Cambridge University, and a BA with High Honors from Swarthmore College.
+David holds a BA from Swarthmore College (High Honors), an MBA from Harvard (Highest Honors) and an MPhil in Land Economy from the University of Cambridge.
 He has been selected as a Truman Scholar, a Gates Scholar, and a Baker Scholar.

 To learn more about why (and how) I do what I do, click here.